Customize Consent Preferences

 Stamp Duty Fee

 As seen above, there is a stamp duty that is needed on each Instrument of Transfer that costs about HKD 5.
-On the other hand, the Sale Agreement, you would have to pay compensation or the sales of shares that is at the rate of 0.2% over the net asset value, depending on whichever is higher.
+For the Sale Agreement, pay 0.2% of the higher of compensation or net asset value.
+To calculate net asset value, submit required documents to the IRD assessor.
+After the documents are collected, the amount of the stamp duty is calculated as:

 [Amount of Consideration (or net assets of the subject company x % of interest to be transferred) x 0.1%] x 2 + HKD5